paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Started Udacity course on Git and Github, learning some history of version control and how to use the following commands: git log, git diff, git checkout, git clone.
 Learnt how to complete these tasks from the command line.
+* learnt that ls -a lists directory contents along with any hidden files, including git directory

 #### Project:
 *